rodan/atlas430/README.md

 #### via a special project makefile (in a linux environment)

-see [this Makefile](https://github.com/rodan/sigdup/blob/master/firmware/Makefile) for the perfect example. **REFLIB_ROOT** defines the path to where this reference library has been cloned, **TARGET** represents the target microcontroller and [config.h](https://github.com/rodan/sigdup/blob/master/firmware/config.h) will be automatically expanded into compilation macros (-DFOO arguments to be sent to gcc). if **TARGET** is not hardcoded in the Makefile, then the user needs to provide it as an argument to make:
+see [this Makefile](https://github.com/rodan/sigdup/blob/master/firmware/Makefile) for the perfect example. **REFLIB_ROOT** defines the path to where this atlas430 repository has been cloned, **TARGET** represents the target microcontroller and [config.h](https://github.com/rodan/sigdup/blob/master/firmware/config.h) will be automatically expanded into compilation macros (-DFOO arguments to be sent to gcc). if **TARGET** is not hardcoded in the Makefile, then the user needs to provide it as an argument to make:

 ```
 make TARGET=MSP430FXXXX